VIDEO: SharePoint Document Storage Issues & Alternatives

 Summary

-Each organization’s needs are unique, but it’s important to recognize that SharePoint’s only real benefit lies in its ability to enable collaboration on Word, Excel, and PowerPoint files.
-Beyond this, SharePoint offers little to no advantages.
-In essence, nothing can beat a purpose-built file server when it comes to providing users with secure and reliable permanent access to their files.
-The availability of alternative solutions that address many of SharePoint’s limitations highlights the need for a careful evaluation of other options that may better suit your organization’s strategies and workflows.
+Each organization’s needs are unique, but it’s important to recognize that SharePoint’s strongest benefit is collaboration on Word, Excel, and PowerPoint files.
+Beyond this, a purpose-built file server often provides more secure and reliable permanent access to files.
+Alternatives that address SharePoint’s limitations should be carefully evaluated to ensure the best fit for your organization’s strategy and workflows.

 Thanks for your feedback.